The Second Chance Adoption Program

 This program helps families who have adopted a child, either domestically or internationally, and find the child is not adjusting well into the new home.
-Our 2nd Chance Adoption Program is the best hope for boys who are 10 years old or younger and for girls who are 12 years old or younger who are struggling in their adoptive placement and the best hope for parents who have done all they can to help the child.
-When the difficult decision is made by the adoptive family to find a new home for their child, WIA can help locate a new family for their child through a legal and ethical process.
+Nightlight’s Renewed Hope Program is the best hope when the needs of the child are not a fit for the abilities of the parents.
+When the difficult decision is made by the adoptive family to find a new home for their child, we can help locate a new family for their child through a legal and ethical process.

-No, our 2nd Chance Adoption Program does not ‘re-home’ a child.
+No, adoption from dissolution does not ‘re-home’ a child.
 Instead we use a carefully regulated, legal process following all the laws of the state in which the child lives and all laws of the state in which the new adoptive family lives.
 New adoptive families must have a current home study and background clearances to ensure they are approved by their state of residence to parent an adopted child.

 How does a child get matched with a new family?